pudly/schmopera-hugo/content/articles/in-review-jamie-barton-leaves-you-wanting-more.md

 lastmod = "2016-09-30T10:13:00+01:00"
 people = ["Jamie Barton"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1475224156688/2016-09-30---Jamie-Barton-Peter-Oundjian-Jag-Photography.jpg.jpg"
-publishDate = "2016-09-30T09:56:00+01:00"
-short_description = "I know I often talk about the immense amount of amazingly talented singers, but I want to go on record and say it applies to all musicians - and last night was proof positive of that.
+primary_image_credit = "Jamie Barton and Peter Oundjian with the TSO.
+Photo: Jag Photography" publishDate = "2016-09-30T09:56:00+01:00" short_description = "I know I often talk about the immense amount of amazingly talented singers, but I want to go on record and say it applies to all musicians - and last night was proof positive of that.
 That being said, this was Mahler, so the night belonged to the brass." slug = "in-review-jamie-barton-leaves-you-wanting-more"